Setting Up WebSocket

 WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.
 The WebSocket protocol enables interaction between a web browser (or other client application) and a web server with lower overhead than half-duplex alternatives such as HTTP polling, facilitating real-time data transfer from and to the server.
 This is made possible by providing a standardized way for the server to send content to the client without being first requested by the client, and allowing messages to be passed back and forth while keeping the connection open.
 In this way, a two-way ongoing conversation can take place between the client and the server.

-The WebSocket protocol specification defines ws (WebSocket) and wss (WebSocket Secure) as two new uniform resource identifier (URI) schemes that are used for unencrypted and encrypted connections, respectively.
+(WebSocket Secure) as two new uniform resource identifier (URI) schemes that are used for unencrypted and encrypted connections, respectively.
 We’ll settle for unencrypted connections here.

 Initializing the WebSocket server

 The ESPAsyncWebServer library includes a WebSocket plugin which lets you define different WebSocket locations to connect to without starting another listening service or using different port.
 It is therefore very easy to implement this protocol on the basis of what we have already achieved.
-Let’s define a new global variable ws to handle the WebSocket server, attached to the /ws path:
+Let’s define a new global variable ws

 // ----------------------------------------------------------------------------